dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

   * The original step 4 is moved after the following steps:
     * Create an empty list of candidate implementations of the interface method.
     * If the interface method itself is not abstract, add it to the list.
-    * Apply all MethodImpls specified in the list of interfaces implicitly implemented by the runtime class of the instance through which the interface method is invoked and add the methods to the list.
+    * For instance methods, apply all MethodImpls specified in the list of interfaces implicitly implemented by the runtime class of the instance through which the interface method is invoked and add the methods to the list.
+    * For static virtual methods, apply all MethodImpls specified in the list of interfaces implicitly implemented by the type used in the `constrained.` prefix of the `call` / `ldftn` instruction and add the methods to the list.
     * Go over the owning types of each of the candidate methods in the list.
 If the owning type is less concrete than some other type in the list (there is another method in the list whose owning type requires the less concrete type), remove it from the list.
     * If there's more than one method in the list, throw AmbiguousImplementationException
     * If there's exactly one method in the list and the method is not abstract, call that method